AstroMined/debtonator/docs/progress.md

      * DRY Principle: 100% rated as "Good" (up from 62%)
      * SRP Principle: 100% rated as "Good" (up from 95%)

-3. **Service Layer Enhancement**: COMPLETED (100%) ✓
+3. **Service Layer Architecture**: IN PROGRESS (10%) —
-   - All 8 services fully implemented
-   - Business logic properly isolated in service layer
-   - Comprehensive validation in place
+   - Created ADR-014 for repository layer implementation (100%)
+   - Identified architectural improvements needed for services layer (100%)
+   - Designed repository pattern with clear separation of concerns (100%)
+   - Implementation of repository layer (0%)
+   - Service refactoring to use repositories (0%)
-   - Strong test coverage for all services
+   - Integration test strategy for repository testing (0%)
+   - Documentation for repository pattern usage (0%)

 4. **Documentation**: COMPLETED (100%) ✓
    - ADR-011 and ADR-012 documentation updated